bronfman/buildup-ws-starter/README.md

 ### How to build
 To build this project run `npm install` then `npm start`.
 The page will launch in your browser at `localhost:3000`

+### How to Clean
+To reset the project back to the last git commit, run `npm stop`.
+You will need to re install all npm modules to start up again.

 ### Configurations
 To configure the build process, edit the `config.js` located in the `gulp` folder.